EPCCed/SiMLInt/docs/README.md

 Export the (trained) ML model in a format suitable for SmartSim.

-In the small test example we are using a grid 128x256 with 4 guard cells in the x dimension, hence our model expects a grid of size (132, 256).
-Here we use a model that returns all zeros to ..., so we create `zero_model-132-256.pb` in the current directory:
+In the small test example, we are using a grid 128x256 with 4 guard cells in the x-dimension, hence our model expects a grid of size (132, 256).
+To demonstrate the workflow, we use a model that returns a tensor of 0s, this allows the user to easily verify that the added ML-loop does not distort the simulation in any unexpected way.

+Create `zero_model-132-256.pb` in the current directory:
 ```
 python write_zero_model.py 132 256 -f zero-model-132-256.pb
 ```

-The `write_zero_model.py` defines a simple CNN which returns all zeros...
+The `write_zero_model.py` uses the target CNN architecture with a modified final layer to force all-0s output while maintaining properties of the model, such as computational effort needed to add the ML inference to the workflow.
-Note that the script requires also `padding.py`, which is our in-house implementation of periodic padding, which is not currently implemented in TensorFlow.
+Note that the script requires also `padding.py`; this is our in-house implementation of periodic padding which is currently not implemented in TensorFlow.

 You can now test the zero model:
 ```
 python zero_model_test.py
 ```
-This launches a database, uploads the zero model and inputs a random tensor, returning a tensor of the same size, containing only zeroes.
-The output gets printed on screen.
+This script launches a database and uploads the zero model.
+It generates a random tensor and uses it as input for the model inference, which should return a tensor of the same dimensions filled with zero.
+The output gets printed on screen so that one can easily verify the content of the returned tensor.

 ### Compile Hasegawa Wakatani with SmartRedis

-Hasegawa-Wakatani comes included among BOUT++ examples and gets downloaded to the system during BOUT++ installation.
+Hasegawa-Wakatani system of equations is included among BOUT++ examples and gets downloaded to the system during BOUT++ installation.

 With `myvenv` still active, load the following modules:
 ```